AntonioRinaldidev/toxic-radar/README.md

 pip install -r AI/requirements.txt python -m AI.gui.ToxicRadarGui
 ```
 Analyze and paraphrase a single phrase.
-If you try to re analyze or re paraphrase the same sentence, it won't work.
+If you try to re analyze or re paraphrase the same sentence, it won't do it since You already have the process response.
 ### Option 2: API Demo (Recommended)
 ```bash
 # Terminal 1: Start API